mjemnawaz/portfolio-tracker/README.md

+A CSCI-310 Project

-A stock portfolio tracking website.
-Includes sign up and login functinality, live stock price retrieval, portfolio data analysis, ability to add and remove stock purchases, ability to graph portfolio data.
+A stock portfolio website.
+Includes sign up and login functionality, UI design, live stock price retrieval, portfolio data analysis, ability to add and remove stock purchases, ability to graph portfolio data.
+Created with black-box testing with 100% code coverage for every function as well as Selenium tests for every feature.

 Note: API keys may be expired.